Latest posts by Florian (see all)

 Since Tree Tribe is an outdoor brand, this water bottle has been designed to be extremely practical and durable.
 Apart from extreme situations, a stainless steel bottle is usually unbreakable.

 Tree Tribe not only claims that the bottle will last a lifetime – it gives you a lifetime warranty.
 If contrary to expectations, there should be something wrong with your bottle at any point, they’ll send you a new bottle.

 In addition to offering a high-quality drinking bottle, the company is also committed to the environment.
 With every bottle sold, Tree Tribe plants 10 trees.
 Not one tree, but ten.
 Per bottle.
 Nice!

 For this purpose, the company works with several non-profit and environmental organizations that specialize in this type of projects and have been active worldwide for many years.

-The high quality of the Tree Tribe bottle along with the great added benefit for the environment makes it a great option if you are looking for a sustainable thermos water bottle.
+The high quality of the Tree Tribe bottle, along with the great added benefit for the environment, make it a great option if you are looking for a sustainable thermos water bottle.

 Conclusion – is the Tree Tribe right for me?

 The Tree Tribe is right for you if you: